NEXT COMPETITION IN WILL BE HELD IN 2024

 • signed statement of the accuracy of information, the authenticity of the submitted recording, and that funds awarded will be used towards a specified study plan within twelve months of the Final Competition Round.

-• good-quality recording of a major work of J.S.
+• good-quality digital recording of a major work of J.S.
 Bach: either a Fugue and its accompanying Prelude, Toccata or Passacaglia OR any two movements of any of the six Trio Sonatas.
 The recording and its packaging must contain no speaking or other means of identifying the applicant.
-No editing/splicing is permitted except between movements – Digital.
+No editing/splicing is permitted except between movements.
+Cloud-based (online) submissions are possible by individual arrangement only.

-3) non-refundable fee of $50.00 (cheque payable to Summer Institute of Church Music)
+• Non-refundable fee of $50.00 (cheque payable to Summer Institute of Church Music or e-transfer to treasurer@sicm.ca)

 • J.S.
 Bach: Prelude and Fugue in C major, BWV 531 (any edition)

-• a Canadian organ composition of difficulty comparable to Grade 10 or ARCT (Royal Conservatory of Music, Toronto)
+• a Canadian organ composition of difficulty comparable to Level 10 or ARCT (Royal Conservatory of Music, Toronto)

 • leading the singing of a hymn that will be provided to finalists.
 Note that this portion of the competition will also require accompaniment of a cantor and limited liturgical improvisation.

-• accept or decline the invitation to participate in the final round in Whitby,
+• Accept or decline the invitation to participate in the final round competition

-• provide the title(s), and three temporary copies of any “own-choice” selection(s) for the final round program,
+• Provide the title(s), and three temporary copies of their “own-choice” selection(s) for the final round program

 First prize in the Osborne Organ Competition is $1500; second prize is $1000.
 Jurors may choose to apportion the awards between candidates.
 Funds awarded must be used for advanced study in organ and/or church music.
-Meals and accommodation will be provided for all finalists at Trafalgar Castle School in Whitby throughout Institute Week; finalists are not, however, required to stay beyond the day of the Final Round.
+If needed, accommodations will be provided at Durham College in Oshawa, and meals subsidized from Tuesday July 9 to Thursday July 11- 2024).
+Finalists are encouraged to take part in the daytime sessions of SICM as their practice schedules allow, however, they are not required to stay beyond the day of the Final Round.

 Fun Facts